 - How much bandwidth used while connected

-Generally, real-time logs are perfectly acceptable within reason.
-Keeping real-time logs for a few minutes, or deleting them the second a session has ended, poses minimal threat to users’ privacy.
+Generally, real-time logs are perfectly acceptable within reason because keeping real-time logs for a few minutes or deleting them the second a session has ended generally poses minimal threat to users’ privacy.

 Most VPN companies rent servers from third-party providers.
-So, even if the VPN provider does not keep any logs, it is likely that the server centers in which the VPN servers are located do.
-And unlike VPN companies, these server companies have no real obligation to protect users’ privacy.
+So, even if the VPN provider does not keep any logs, it is likely that the server centers in which the VPN employ do.
+And unlike VPN companies, these server companies have absolutely no obligation to protect users’ privacy.

-Good VPN companies, however, who genuinely care about their users’ privacy, take great steps to mitigate such a problem.
+Good VPN companies, however, genuinely care about their users’ privacy and take great steps to mitigate such a problem.
 This is one of the reasons is why it is crucial to pick out a good and trustworthy service provider,

-Although server logs can be an issue, it is mainly the logs kept by a VPN provider itself which poses the greatest threat to its users.
-Therefore, it is imperative to know where your VPN company is based as this has a big impact on a company’s ability to protect your privacy.
+Although server logs can be an issue, it is mainly the logs kept by a VPN provider itself which poses the greatest threat to online users.
+Therefore, it is imperative to know where your VPN company is based as this has a big impact on its ability to protect your privacy.